Gianniii/Gameboj/README.md

 This repository contains an emulator coded in java of the original gameboy released in 1989 by Nintendo.

-The emulator is able to run ROM files of games designed for the origina gameboy.
+The emulator is able to run ROM files of games designed for the original 1989 gameboy.

 ## How to get started
 Executing the java program in ```GamebojProject\src\ch\epfl\gameboj\gui\Main.java``` will open a Menu window, where it is possible to observe and change the key bindings/controls and review screenshots taken in the game.